 Our overpopulated and uneducated world, where we are each struggling for survival while trampling nature, subscribing to selfish conspiracy theories, going through non-renewable resources with no care for coming generations, polluting with abandon, and reproducing like rabbits, is pretty depressing.
-I sometimes think of one of my favorite Hymns “Turn back, O man“.
+I sometimes think of one of my favorite hymns “Turn back, O man“.
 From an engineering perspective, our behavior is just not “elegant”.
 It is too late to revert to some (boring) bucolic luddite life in nature, we have opened Pandoras box.
 However, having been involved in the microcomputer and Internet revolutions from the beginning, I see exciting signs of certain new technologies that bode well.
 Here are a few predictions:

 Fusion power will change everything, and soon:

 Fusion power is now a certainty.
 No radioactive waste, no danger of meltdown, limitless fuel (water).
 Work at JET in Oxford, and other Tokamaks shows we know the basic physics.
 While ITER is too big, new ReBCO superconducting magnets are making clean limitless Fusion power possible on a practical scale.
-While we should keep pressing forward with wind and solar power, in my opinion they are anemic and will never provide sufficient base load energy to solve and reverse global climate change/warming, or fuel the future I would like to see, where love of nature and technical progress are complementary and in balance.
-Energy is key for much in our society; agriculture, construction, transportation, heavy industry (steel and aluminum), recycling waste, water desalination, residential heating and cooling, etc. Clean limitless power will enable and drive significant global changes for the better, eliminating oil politics, facilitating education in the developing world, catalyzing reduced population, reducing the abuse of nature for profit, etc.
+While we should keep pressing forward with wind and solar power, in my opinion they are anemic and will never provide sufficient base load energy to solve and reverse global climate change/warming, or fuel the future I would like to see, where nature and technical progress are complementary and in balance.
+Energy is key for much in our society: agriculture, construction, transportation, heavy industry (steel and aluminum), recycling waste, water desalination, residential heating and cooling, etc. Clean limitless power will enable and drive significant global changes for the better, eliminating oil politics, facilitating education in the developing world, catalyzing reduced population, reducing the abuse of nature for profit, etc.

 To quote Dennis Whyte, Director of the MIT Plasma Science and Fusion Center (PSFC):